Do Go On - Do Go On Presents: Arty Facts - Vault

 So DCM were the architects.

-Oh, yeah, the snacks from your lunchbox?
+Oh yeah, there's snacks from your lunchbox.

-The rice bubble treats, love them.
+A rice bubble treats love them.

-They were good, weren't they?
+They weren't good, were they?

+That's right.
 So have we discussed that so many times?

 Whereas DCM stands for those three words you said before.